wesdutoit-sebenza/Sebenza-Hub-v3/replit.md

 Sebenza Hub is a marketing website for a South African recruiting platform focused on transparency, compliance, and WhatsApp-first hiring.
 It targets recruiters, businesses, and job seekers with distinct landing pages.
 The platform aims to capture early-access subscribers and showcases a modern, minimal design.
 It is a full-stack TypeScript application utilizing a React frontend and an Express backend, built for performance, accessibility, and mobile-first responsiveness.
 The project's ambition is to become a leading recruiting solution in South Africa, streamlining hiring processes and enhancing candidate experience.

 ## Recent Changes (October 25, 2025)
 - **Google Address Search Integration**: Added Google Places API autocomplete for job posting addresses.
 New `address` field in `core.location` schema with GoogleAddressSearch component (`client/src/components/GoogleAddressSearch.tsx`).
-Component uses `@googlemaps/js-api-loader` to load Google Maps Places API and provides autocomplete restricted to South Africa.
+Component loads Google Maps JavaScript API directly via script tag and provides autocomplete restricted to South Africa.
 When user selects an address, it auto-fills city, province, and postal code fields.
 Configured VITE_GOOGLE_MAPS_API_KEY environment variable.
 Address field appears below Province field in job posting form with descriptive helper text.
 - **Job Industry System**: Separated industry into two distinct fields: `jobIndustry` (the industry/sector the job role is in) and `companyDetails.industry` (the industry the company operates in).
 Updated schema, form labels ("Job Industry" and "Company Industry"), and backward compatibility mapping.
 Job Title changed to dropdown using JOB_TITLES list (398 SA job titles) with "Other" option for custom titles.
 Form layout reorganized: Row 1 (Job Title, Department), Row 2 (Job Industry, Employment Type), Row 3 (Seniority Level, Work Arrangement).

 ## Previous Changes (October 24, 2025)